camrex/rmi-360-workflow-pyt/docs_legacy/UTILITIES.md

-# 🧰 Shared Utilities – RMI 360 Imaging Workflow Python Toolboxx
+# 🧰 Shared Utilities – RMI 360 Imaging Workflow Python Toolbox

 This guide explains the utility functions and helpers that power nearly every tool in the Mosaic 360 Toolbox.
 These are mostly located in the `utils/` directory and are reused across tools, orchestrators, and validation scripts.